Quantifying the Persona Effect in LLM Simulations: RQ4: How effectively can LLMs simulate personas when the importance of persona variables varies?

 \paragraph{Motivation} Within the context of NLP annotation, both the \textit{text sample} and the \textit{persona variables} may vary across instances (Figure \ref{fig:persona_prompting}).
 Both factors, along with their interactions, could potentially influence model predictions.
 To understand the models' capacity for simulating different perspectives with persona prompting, we designed a case study that minimizes the impact of the \textit{text sample}.

 \paragraph{Methodology} We use the ANES dataset~\cite{anes2012}, a comprehensive U.S. national-level election survey, as a data source for this section.
-This dataset offers a wealth of persona variables from a large sample of survey respondents.
-From the perspective of NLP annotation, surveys can be seen as having a large number of individuals (typically >1,000) annotating a small number of sentences, each representing a survey question.
+This dataset offers a wealth of persona variables from a large sample of respondents.
+From the perspective of NLP annotation, surveys can be seen as having a large number of individuals (typically >1,000) annotating a small number of sentences, each representing a question.
 One key difference is that the survey questions, carefully crafted and tested by seasoned professionals, are designed to eliminate ambiguity common in social media-based NLP text annotation datasets.
 Therefore, by running experiments on the ANES dataset, we can minimize the impact of the randomness in the text samples.

 We select a number of questions from ANES 2012 as the \textit{text sample}, or the questions to be predicted, using a fixed set of persona variables.
 We ensure that these questions have varying predictability from persona variables, indicated by $R^2$ values.
 Further details of the dependent and independent variables considered are included in Section \ref{sec:details_on_case_study_2}.
-After filtering out respondents who did not answer some of the questions of interest, we arrive at a sample size of 2,372 human respondents and 42 questions.
+After filtering out respondents who did not answer some of the questions of interest and performing random downsampling, we arrive at a sample size of 600 human respondents and 21 questions.
+Each question is paired with two levels of persona variables, resulting in 42 combinations of persona variables and questions, each with a different level of target $R^2$ (see Section~\ref{sec:details_on_case_study_2} for details).
 We then run the LLMs with persona prompting.

-We perform a robustness check with the presidential vote prediction question from ANES by swapping the order of persona variables in the prompt or paragraphing the language used to describe each persona variables.
+We also perform a robustness check with the presidential vote prediction question from ANES by swapping the order of persona variables in the prompt or paragraphing the language used to describe each persona variables.
 The detailed setting can be found in Section \ref{sec:robustness}. \paragraph{Result}